MIRA - A unique text-only web browser

 mira runs only on UNIX/POSIX, Linux, Cygwin, and MacOS systems that have perl and an Internet connection.
 You don't need to use mira as your browser to get cacheing and search ability on pages you load in Netscape.
 To use mira as a browser, you will want to have xv for displaying images, emacs to view web page source, lynx as an alternative text viewer (handles cookies and forms), and a graphical browser (such as arena, Netscape, or whatever), for viewing pages that require a graphical browser.

 If you want to try it out, click here and save the file on your machine.
+Give the file an appropriate name and make it executable.
+It will try to create a directory called "mira" in your home directory.

 The formatting and presentation used for display are plain text using RHTF markup.
 Links and form-input fields are presented in brackets with numbers, the numbers are used to select an item when needed, e.g. when filling in a form.